aquasecurity/tracee/docs/contributing/setup-development-machine-with-vagrant.md

 ...
 ```

-This change requires reprovisioning the development machine:
+This change requires re-provisioning the development machine:

 ```console
 vagrant destroy